Motion by mean curvature in interacting particle systems: Dual process and branching random walk

 \subsubsection{The dual is close to a branching random walk}

 The dual process $\XX^\ep$ is a coalescing branching random walk.
 As a result of the coalescence, the dual process does not have the tree structure that leads to independence among subtrees.
-The situation is not too bad once we realize the coalescences mostly happen between particles with the same parent in a short amount of time after their births.
+The situation is not too bad once we realize coalescence mostly happens between particles with the same parent in a short amount of time after their births.
 Hence we will construct a comparison process $\hat{\XX^\ep}$ that has the desired tree structure.

 Recall that the voting and branching neighborhoods are